 The sweetness of some childhood candies go beyond their taste!
 Don’t you agree?

-I grew up as a Christian minority in a muslim dominant country but can’t write enough about the affection that tied me with my muslim neighbors, friends, colleagues, and mentors.
+I grew up as a Christian minority in a Muslim dominant country but can’t write enough about the affection that tied me with my Muslim neighbors, friends, colleagues, and mentors.

-When it comes to feasts, food, and candies, differences melt away and joy is what brings all together.
+When it comes to feasts, food, and candies, differences melt away and joy is what brings it all together.

 Sesame candy along an assortment of sticky, chewy candies are associated with the nation-wide celebrated Birth of Prophet Mohamed in Egypt.